Back pain? How to Set Up Your Workplace Ergonomically in 10 Minutes

 Your forearms should rest relaxed on the armrests at a 90-degree angle.
 The 3D armrests of the Backerz Motion Mesh chair are adjustable in height, depth, and angle for optimal support.

-Step 2: Set Screen Position
+Step 2: Adjust Screen Position

 Distance and Height